missionpinball/mpf-docs/install/mac.rst

 -------------------------------

-Python includes a utility call "virtual environment" that creates a safe, isolated environment to install packages and configure python.
-It's strongly recommended to install MPF in a virtual environment, so that other Python programs can't pollute it (and it can't pollute others).
+Python includes a utility call "virtual environment" that creates a safe, isolated place to install packages and configure python.
+It's strongly recommended to install MPF in a virtual environment, so that other Python programs can't interfere with it (and it can't interfere with others).

 To create a virtual enviroment, choose a folder where you want to install a copy of python and keep the enviroment's packages.
 For this example, we'll